BACKGROUND IMAGE: Sergey Nivens/stock.adobe.com

 But, is this suite a bit too little, too late to really affect Salesforce, which has largely sucked the air out of the CRM room, especially in the large enterprise market?
 Perhaps SAP can mark the territory in some markets where Salesforce is not present yet.

 Along similar lines, is the SAP Cloud Platform going to attract and evangelize ISVs [independent software vendors] and individual developers?
-It has all of the right pieces but lags the market share and mind share of Azure, Force.com and even Oracle's PaaS.
+It has all of the right pieces but lacks the market share and mind share of Azure, Force.com and even Oracle's PaaS.

 As for S/4HANA on the ERP side, the number of 1,500 customers is not that impressive, and SAP will have to offer a better value proposition for thousands of old SAP ERP customers to migrate.
 Oracle seems less desperate about the old ERP migrations than SAP does.